 (I also watched Rocky III and Rocky VI for inspiration)

-maintain a positive perspective.
+So my goal is to maintain a positive perspective.
 An old goal, but good to revisit it.
 It will improve my training and nutrition goals.

 My injury is going away fast due to 100% compliance to my rehab.
 My eating already returned to normal as my coach predicted.
 And in a few weeks, I'll be back up to setting personal bests and I'll feel great again.